 The Compensation Committee makes the final decisions on CEO compensation, with advice from Mercer, as appropriate.
 Our senior management develops preliminary recommendations regarding compensation matters with respect to all executives other than the CEO and provides these recommendations to the Compensation Committee, which makes the final decisions as to these other executive officers.
-For 2013, the primary management liaisons to the Compensation Committee were Mr. Decherd, Mr. Moroney and Mr. Blizzard.
+For 2014, the primary management liaisons to the Compensation Committee were Mr. Moroney and Mr. Blizzard.
 The management team is responsible for the administration of the compensation program once Compensation Committee decisions are finalized.

-2013 Compensation Program Overview
+2014 Compensation Program Overview

-The key components of our 2013 compensation program for our NEOs are:
+The key components of our 2014 compensation program for our NEOs are:

-- base salary; - annual cash incentive bonuses or, in the case of Mr. Moise, quarterly sales commissions; - · long-term equity-based and cash-based incentives; and - benefits.
+- base salary; - annual cash incentive bonuses or, in the case of Mr. Moise for the first quarter of 2014, quarterly sales commissions; - · long-term equity-based and cash-based incentives; and - benefits.

-Other than with respect to Mr. Mong and Mr. Moise, our two new NEOs, and increases in connection with Mr. Moroney's appointment to Chairman, President and Chief Executive Officer, our executive compensation program and levels are generally unchanged from the prior year and our NEOs did not receive increases in base salary, target bonus percentages or long-term incentive levels.
-The Company continued the use of individual non-financial objectives as a component of the annual cash incentive bonus opportunity, and the use of time-based cash as a component of the annual long-term incentive grants, a practice which was begun in 2012.
+Other than with respect to Mr. Moise, our executive compensation program and levels are consistent with the prior year and our NEOs did not receive increases in base salary, target bonus percentages or long-term incentive levels.
+The Company continued the use of individual non-financial objectives as a component of the annual cash incentive bonus opportunity, and the use of time-based cash as a component of the annual long-term incentive grants, a practice which began in 2012.